US prepped for strikes on Iran before approval was withdrawn

 "This attack is an attempt to disrupt our ability to monitor the area following recent threats to international shipping and free flow of commerce," he said.

-Late Thursday, the Federal Aviation Administration barred American-registered aircraft from flying over parts of the Persian Gulf and the Gulf of Oman.
+Late Thursday, the Federal Aviation Administration barred American-registered aircraft from flying over parts of the Persian Gulf and the Gulf of Oman and several major airlines from around the world on Friday began rerouting their flights to avoid the area, including British Airways, Australia's Qantas, Germany's Lufthansa and the Dutch carrier KLM.

 Democratic leaders in particular urged the president to work with U.S. allies and stressed the need for caution to avoid any unintended escalation.